sxs-collaboration/spectre/docs/DevGuide/Parallelization.md

       a node on a supercomputer.
 However, for non-SMP builds nodes and cores are equivalent.
 We ensure that all entry method calls done through the Algorithm's `simple_action` and `receive_data` functions are
       threadsafe.
-User controlled threading is possible by calling the non-entry method member function `threaded_action`.
+User-controlled threading is possible by calling the entry method member function `threaded_action`, which is like `simple_action` except it passes a node lock to the `Action`'s apply function.
+Note that unlike `simple_action`s, multiple `threaded_action`s can be executing simultaneously on the same chare.
 2. `using metavariables` is set to the Metavariables struct that stores the global metavariables.
 It is often easiest to have the %Parallel Component struct have a template parameter `Metavariables` that is the